ROCm/hipCUB/docs/install/hipCUB-install-on-Windows.rst

 Building and installing hipCUB on Windows
 ********************************************************************

-You can use ``rmake.py`` to build and install hipCUB on Windows.
+You can use ``rmake.py`` to build and install hipCUB on Microsoft Windows.
 You can also use `CMake <./hipCUB-install-with-cmake.html>`_ if you want more build and installation options.

 ``rmake.py`` is located in the ``hipCUB`` root directory.
 To build and install hipCUB with ``rmake.py``, run: